nokiatech/omaf/README.md

 * Output is a single heic file.
 * Both mono and framepacked stereo in equirectangular projection are supported.

-### Playback OMAF HEVC Viewport-Independent and Viewport Dependent files and DASH streams (a sample application for Windows and Android provided)
+### Playback OMAF HEVC Viewport-Independent and Viewport Dependent files and DASH streams (a sample application for Windows provided)
 * Both mono and framepacked stereo video are supported.
 * The same viewport dependent schemes as produced by the Creator are supported, in both Equirectangular and Cubemap projection formats.
 * Viewport dependency is effective only with DASH streaming.
 Note!
 Tile switching latency may be further optimized.